 What makes Americaneagle.com stand out as an ecommerce site designer and developer?

 Our use of business analytics makes us stand out.
 Within our ecommerce team, our project managers are also business analysts, they understand the taxonomy of navigation and search and understand user experience.
 They are experts in data normalization, and can help guide those customers who don’t yet have a solid product database.
 We offer more than a standard, cookie-cutter solution.
 We analyze individual business needs and create custom solutions built to your specifications while recommending industry best practices and using our own experience to build the best possible solution.
+We also work with a variety of platforms. idev Ecommerce is just one platform that can help you create a great ecommerce site.
+Not only will it make purchasing simple for your customers, but it is easy to use on the back end, with a drag and drop page builder, form builder and reporting tools.
 Last but not least, we can handle a lot of data!